call23re/Draft/readme.md

 ```

 ## Limitations
 Unfortunately Luau doesn't support the _pairs_ or _ipairs_ metamethods.
 This makes it difficult to accurately emulate JavaScript-like proxies.
 Roblox is, however, considering an _iter_ metamethod.
 Until it exists, Draft exports an `Iterate` function which can be used to iterate over your current draft.
-It also exports custom `getmetamethod` and `setmetamethod` functions.
+Similarly, the table library doesn't fire _index_ or _newindex_.
+Draft exports custom functions to emulate the table library.
+It also exports custom `getmetatable` and `setmetatable` functions.

-These can be accessesd in two ways.
+These can be accessed in two ways.
 The first is directly from the Draft module.
 ```lua
 local Draft = require(...Draft)
 local Produce = Draft.Produce